What Factors Does The Court Consider When Determining Parental Rights?

-In determining parental rights, the courts will consider what is in the best interests of the child.
-The Courts have a number of factors to consider in making that determination.
+When determining parental rights, the courts will consider what is in the best interest of the child.
+The courts have a number of factors to consider in making that determination.
 The courts will look at which parent has encouraged and facilitated a relationship with the children.
 They’ll look at whether or not a parent has included the child in litigation and at whether or not the parties have disparaged the other parent to the children.
 They also consider the school and home records of the child.
 They’ll look at the housing of the parents and whether or not either parent has any sort of drug addiction or mental health issues.
 There is a number of factors that the court needs to consider in determining parental rights and who should be the primary care custodian for the child.
 It is important to know all the factors and prepare your case accordingly.
 At the onset of the case and again before a hearing or trial, I review with my clients the specific factors to make sure that the Judge hears the evidence needed to establish my client’s rights.

 Is There An Age Where A Child Can Decide Who He Or She Wants to Live With?